Old Loves Die Hard

 Old Loves Die Hard is the fourth album by German progressive rock group Triumvirat.
 It was their first recording as a four-piece band with British singer Barry Palmer.
 It was also their last album with original bassist Dick W. Frangenberg and original drummer/lyricist Hans Bathelt.

 The album was released in the United States, Canada and some other markets with a different cover from the European and compact disc editions.
-It features a cornered rat seen through a magnifying glass.
+It features a cornered mouse seen through a magnifying glass.